 We will be using the Bob Jones University Press (textbooks and video) and Ignitia (online) curricula.
 Bethel High School instructors will teach face-to-face in the classroom the subjects for which they are certified to teach (math, sciences, and English).
 Bethel High School teachers will facilitate the classroom learning of Ignitia online courses taught by certified online Ignitia Christian instructors for courses outside of their disciplines.
 This allows Bethel to offer a wide variety of courses and electives with limited staff, even as the high school begins.

 Bethel High School will adopt an "apologetics" approach to daily faith instruction.
 Students will gain an awareness of community, local, and world issues and learn how to draw out the logical implications of the Christian worldview.
 Our goal is to help our students to see and contrast these concepts with other worldviews, allowing them to develop Biblical, faith-based responses.
 We will help our students become Christian leaders through instruction and opportunities to serve and make a difference in Christ's name.

 *Career development, vocational training, and mentoring

-Classes and surveys will be offered to help students discover the unique gifts and abilities with which they have been blessed.
-Coaching and mentor opportunities will be keys to help our students explore and discover meaningful career paths where their gifts and abilities can be utilized.
+Classes and surveys will be offered to help students discover their unique gifts and abilities.
+Coaching and mentoring opportunities will be keys to helping our students explore and discover meaningful career paths where their gifts and abilities can be utilized.
 In addition to preparation for higher education at the college/university level, students will be exposed to a wide variety of trades through face-to-face and online elective instruction, so they will have an awareness of all the opportunities available to them after graduation.

 *College credit earned during high school

-Bethel High School is working to partner with Illinois Central College to offer dual credit classes to our students so that they may acquire college credit at a reduced rate.
-The ultimate goal will be to offer a path to earn an associate's degree at the same time as a high school diploma for our interested students.
+Bethel High School plans to partner with Illinois Central College to offer dual credit classes to our students so that they may acquire college credits.
+The ultimate goal will be to offer a path to earn credits toward an associate's degree along with a high school diploma for our interested students.